onnx/sigs/optimizations/README.md

 Please sign up at https://slack.lfai.foundation/ and join [onnx-optimization](https://lfaifoundation.slack.com/archives/C05GKQH0H34) channel.
 <!--- slack channels to be created / renamed if proposal is accepted -->

+## Meeting

+* 4th Thursdays of the month, from 5PM PST to 6PM PST
+* Check LFX calender for login link

 ## SIG Lead(s)

 * Freddy Chiu (Intel)